This is my second trip to Malaysia to visit all the same cities. I am here to add to my Nomad Mania series totals.

 Day 6 Wed Feb 22

 Train KL to Georgetown Penang.
-I simply could not figure out the buses from KL Sentral so ended up getting a train to Butterworth (85 R, 4’10”).
+I could not figure out the buses from KL Sentral so ended up getting a train to Butterworth (85 R, 4’10”).
 Trains are great ways to travel.

 At Butterworth walk 5 minutes to the ferry terminal to Georgetown (1.2 R).